-> If there’s no one around you to chitchat with from time to time in Spanish, you can opt for exchanges with a penpal.
+If there’s no one around you to chat with from time to time in Spanish, you can opt for exchanges with a pen-pal.

 By mail or email, fun exchanges allow you to create links with a new person, discuss subjects of your choice in Spanish, learn new Spanish phrases and improve your writing and spelling.
-Websites including NekoPlaza will help you to meet penpals all over the world.
+Websites including NekoPlaza will help you to meet pen-pals from all over the world.

-With Skype, no more excuses!
+With Skype, there are now no more excuses!
 From now on you’ll have access to conversations, messages and videos in Spanish from all over the world that are completely free!
-Also, the video is an excellent format to improve your Spanish, as it familiarizes you with the body language, facial expressions and Spanish accent of your discussion partner.
+Also, the video is an excellent format to improve your Spanish, as it familiarises you with the body language, facial expressions and Spanish accent of your discussion partner.

 To get started and find opportunities, post messages on language exchange forums or ads in universities or libraries in your town noting your wish to have a discussion in Spanish via Skype…

+There are a number of tips to learn Spanish quickly, but perhaps the best is to travel to a Spanish speaking country.
 Travel is the best way to immerse yourself completely in a culture in order to learn a foreign language.
-Numerous Spanish-speaking destinations are waiting for you throughout the world to learn to speak Spanish rapidly!
+Numerous Spanish-speaking destinations are waiting for you throughout the world where you can learn to speak Spanish rapidly!

 Discover Spanish as you travel.

-Converse with Spanish speakers, take part in local events, become a couchsurfer, share a drink or meal with locals, get lost in a city… whether you are traveling alone with your backpack, with an international scholastic program or with a work visa, you will be sure to create links with inhabitants, which is the best way to improve!
+Converse with Spanish speakers, take part in local events, become a couchsurfer, share a drink or meal with locals, get lost in a city… whether you are travelling alone with your backpack, with an international educational program, or on a working visa, you will be sure to create links with inhabitants, which is the best way to improve!

-As we’ve expressed in this article, becoming bilingual is no easy task.
-But by taking part in regular training using several resources, adopting daily habits and conversing with native Spanish speaking people, you will start to feel much more confident with your written or speaking language skills.
+As we’ve expressed in this article, becoming bilingual is not an easy task.
+But by taking part in regular training using several resources, adopting daily habits and conversing with native Spanish speaking people, you will start to feel much more confident with both your written and speaking language skills.